Odawa: Wars and refugees

 The Odawa had disputes and warfare with other tribes, particularly over the lucrative fur trade.
 For example, the tribe once waged war against the Mascouten.
-In the mid-17th century the Odawa allied with other Algonquian tribes around the Great Lakes against the powerful Mohawk people (of present-day New York) and their Iroquois allies in the Beaver Wars.
+In the mid-17th century the Odawa allied with other Algonquian tribes around the Great Lakes against the powerful Mohawk people (of present-day New York) and their Haudenosaunee allies in the Beaver Wars.
 The European introduction of guns and other weapons to some of their trading partners had disrupted the traditional balance of power in the region and changed economic risks and rewards.
 All indigenous peoples on both sides were disrupted or decimated; some groups, such as the Iroquoian-speaking Erie, were exterminated as tribes.
 But by the mid-17th century, the tribes were more severely affected by new infectious diseases than warfare.
 Lacking acquired immunity to these European diseases, they suffered epidemics with high fatalities.

 In 1701, the French colonists built Fort Detroit and established a trading post.
-Many Odawa moved there from their traditional homeland of Manitoulin Island near the Bruce Peninsula, and Wyandot (Huron) also moved near the post.
+Many Odawa moved there from their traditional homeland of Manitoulin Island near the Bruce Peninsula, and Wyandot also moved near the post.
 Some Odawa had already settled across northern Michigan in the Lower Peninsula, and more bands established villages around and south of Detroit.
 Their area extended into present-day Ohio.

 With movements of the tribes in relation to warfare and colonial encroachment, the tribes settled in roughly the following pattern:

 "Sandwiched between the French, in the north and west, and the English, in the south and east, the Miami settled in present-day Indiana and western Ohio; the Ottawa settled in Northwest Ohio along the Maumee, the Auglaize, and the Blanchard rivers; the Wyandot settled in Central Ohio; the Shawnee in Southwest Ohio; and the Delaware (Lenape) in Southeast and Eastern Ohio."

 In the mid-18th century, the Odawa allied with their French trading partners against the British in the Seven Years' War, known as the French and Indian War in the North American colonies.
 They made raids against Anglo-American colonists.
 The Odawa chief Pontiac has historically been reported to have been born at the confluence of the Maumee and Auglaize rivers, where modern Defiance, Ohio, later developed.
 In 1763, after the British had defeated France, Pontiac led a rebellion against the British, but he was unable to prevent British colonial settlement of the region.